Prehistory of Siberia: Religion and funerary practices

 Along with the corpse, the burial chambers also contained grave goods, whose richness could vary dramatically.
 Ordinary mounted warriors were buried with a fully equipped horse and weapons, women were buried with a horse, a knife and a mirror.
 The burials of higher ranking people were much richer.
 These could include up to twentyfive richly outfitted horses and an elaborate chariot; the actual burial chamber was built from wooden planks (often larch).
 The corpse, with a woman who probably accompanied him in death, lay, clothed, in a long treetrunk coffin.
-In Noin Ula in Mongolia, a woman's braids were interred instead of the woman herself.
+In Noil Ula in Mongolia, a woman's braids were interred instead of the woman herself.
 Outstanding examples of kurgans include the necropoleis of Pazyryk in Altai, Noin Ula in Mongolia, and Arzhan in Tuva, where organic matter was preserved by the permafrost.
 Thus, felt carpets which decorated the inner walls of the burial chamber, decorated saddles and various kinds of clothing were also found.
 Although many large kurgans have been robbed of their contents by grave robbers, exceptional examples still remain, including countless gold objects.

 On account of the general absence of written source material, research on the religion of the steppe people is based on parallels with later peoples and on the archaeological finds themselves.
 The funerary rituals leave no doubt about the belief in an afterlife, in which the dead had need of the same material items which they had in life – hence their burial with them.